Krugou/JakSurveillance/Readme.md

 >
 >Communication
 >
->Client was satisfied with the project
+>Client was happy with the end result

 ### Cons